lagatpetr/lagatpetr/README.md

 - 👋 Hi, I’m @lagatpetr
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics web dev mobile dev
 - 🌱 I’m currently learning web development backend
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me any platform @lagatpetr